-Uses & Effectiveness ?
+Uses & Effectiveness

 Possibly Ineffective for

 - Cancer.
-Taking antioxidants doesn't seem to prevent cancer or death from cancer.
+Taking antioxidant supplements by mouth doesn't seem to prevent cancer or reduce the risk of death from cancer.

 - Colon cancer, rectal cancer.
 Taking antioxidants doesn't seem to reduce the risk of colon or rectal cancer.